oracle-livelabs/apex/ai-world-hol-apex/3-create-app/create-app.md

 9. Now click the green play button in the top right to save and run your application to see your changes.
     ![App Page](./images/app_page.png  "The application page and layout")

 10. Let’s now add our AI Assistant, return to Page 1 App Builder.
-On the Rendering Tree, right click our Welcome region and select Create Button Below.
+On the Rendering Tree, right click our Welcome region and select Create Button.
     ![New Button Menu](./images/new_button_menu.png "Right Click on Welcome Region")

     ![New Button](./images/new_button.png  "Create a button in the Welcome region to launch AI assistant")